MaoZiming/papers/3-storage-systems/39-lfs.md

     - Enables highly efficient writing
     - Gather all updates into an in-memory segment and write them out together sequentially

-## Motivation

-- **System memories are growing**
-    - More data can be cached in memory
-    - More writes, FS performance is largely determined by write performance
-- **Large gap between random I/O and sequential I/O performance**
-  - Sequential I/O is decreasing much slower.
-- **Existing FS perform poorly on many common workloads**
-    - E.x.
-FFS perform many writes to create a new file of size one block
-- **File systems are not RAID-aware**
-    - RAID-4 and RAID-5 have small-write problem (i.e. one logical write causes 4 physical I/O)

-Thus we want to build an FS that focus on write performance, and try to make use of the sequential bandwidth of the disk.

 ### 1.6 Directories